youngjustin/market-nation/README.md

 Must set Gradle wrapper version in gradle-wrapper.properties to something newer like 8.1.1 to get Java 20 support.. seems like Intializr missed this version requirement :)

+At any rate I'm setting Java compatibility in Gradle to 17 since this is all that the built-in Github actions supports at this time.

 Otherwise, you will see an error similar to

 `BUG! exception in phase 'semantic analysis' in source unit '_BuildScript_' Unsupported class file major version 64`